ivirshup/anndata-paper/paper.md

 # Abstract

 anndata is a python software package for handling annotated datasets both in memory and on disk.
+It focuses on enabling intuitive iterative data science workflows.

 # Statement of Need